 The process was very smooth and easy to navigate—from the posting and reviewing of candidates, to kickoff and completion.

 We explained the project and Sebastian ran with it.
 We were very pleased when we got the results: very organized information that included spreadsheets, graphs, and was extremely detailed with valuable information regarding our bank footprint.
 Sebastian was quick to reply to my original messages, presented himself well, took notes during our conversation and delivered exactly what was asked of him and more.

 In reflecting on her Micro-Internship experience, Brittany identified various ways that Micro-Internships support and positively impact an organization, including:

 Thanks, Brittany, for sharing your perspectives with us!
-To learn more about the BankTalentHQ Micro-Internship Program, click here!
+Learn more about the BankTalentHQ Micro-Internship Program here!